jlrocha99/Keeper-app-project/Readme.md

-This is a Web Notes personal project made in
+This is a Web Notes personal project built in
 <br>
 -HTML
 -CSS